 Mansfield is a tiny city located in the state of Georgia.
 With a population of 494 people and two associated neighborhoods, Mansfield is the 413th largest community in Georgia.
-Mansfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Mansfield has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.95% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mansfield telecommute to their jobs.
+Overall, about 9.95% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Mansfield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Mansfield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Mansfield has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Mansfield has few renters and college students.
 But the biggest reason it is quieter in Mansfield than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Mansfield may be for you.